uber-web/jazelle/README.md

 ### `jazelle bump`

 Bumps a package and its dependencies to the next version.
-It also updates all matching local packages to match
+It also updates all matching local packages to match.
+Note that if a local package depends on the bumped package via `workspace:*`, it won't be touched.

 `jazelle bump [type] [--frozePackageJson] --cwd [cwd]`